 That provide products or services related to water quality and irrigation and nutrient management and habitat

-Business entities which are of the type to provide services, supplies or machinery, including but not limited to: motor vehicles, construction and building materials, office equipment and supplies, petroleum products; (pipes, valves, fittings, pumps, meters) etc; safety equipment and facilities; engineering services, water quality testing, preparation of actions leading to taking in eminent domain, soil test, compaction and other agreements on grading requirements, insurance companies.
+Business entities which are of the type to provide services, supplies or machinery, including but not limited to: motor vehicles, construction and building materials, office equipment and supplies, petroleum products; (pipes, valves, fittings, pumps, meters) etc.; safety equipment and facilities; engineering services, water quality testing, preparation of actions leading to taking in eminent domain, soil test, compaction and other agreements on grading requirements, insurance companies.

 Category 3: Designated positions must report all investments, business positions and income, including, receipt of gifts, loans and travel payments, from sources that are private water companies, or entities or persons engaged in farming or real estate development.